A queer Kac-Moody construction: Clifford Kac--Moody algebras

-\begin{example}[Takiff Superalgebras] An interesting class of examples of Clifford Kac-Moody algebras is obtained via extensions of Takiff superalgebras, which can be described as follows (see also Example 5.1 in \cite{S2}).
-Let \(\mathfrak{s}\) be a symmetrizable (see Example \ref{example_takiff_non_symm} for when $\s$ is not symmetrizable) integrable (as in Sec.~3 of \cite{CS}) Kac-Moody superalgebra with invariant form \((-,-)\).
+\begin{example}[Takiff Superalgebras] An interesting class of examples of Clifford Kac--Moody algebras is obtained via extensions of Takiff superalgebras, which can be described as follows (see also Example 5.1 in \cite{S2}).
+Let \(\mathfrak{s}\) be a symmetrizable integrable (as in Sec.~3 of \cite{CS}) Kac--Moody superalgebra with invariant form \((-,-)\).
 We define

 where \(\xi\) and \(\partial_\xi\) are odd, \(c\) and \(z\) even and central, and we have the following bracket (note that there are signs missing in the formula for the bracket in \cite{S2}):

 for \(x,y \in \mathfrak{s}\), \(a,b \in \mathbb{C}\), and $p,q\in\C[\xi]$.
 Here we write e.g.~$p':=\d_{\xi}p$, and $Res(a+b\xi)=b$.